tarwn/lessthandot-hugo/blogs/content/posts/2013-01-23-driving-predictive-analytics.md

 date: 2013-01-23T14:31:00+00:00
 ID: 1932
 excerpt: |
-  Remember this article, “Comparing the Chicago Highway System to your Disaster/Recovery”?
+  Remember this article, "Comparing the Chicago Highway System to your Disaster/Recovery"?

   Well, today, as with most days that I drive to the office or a client, the drive was lengthy and I started to compare the complete system of driving to a topic. &hellip;
 url: /index.php/datamgmt/datadesign/driving-predictive-analytics/